AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 Child of renamed package
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Note that we cannot create a child package for a package that has been renamed.
+Note that we cannot create a child package using a parent package name that was
+introduced by a renaming.
+For example, let's say we want to create a child
+package :ada:`Ext` for the :ada:`Drivers.M1` package we've seen earlier.
+We
-For example, we cannot declare the :ada:`Drivers.M1.Ext` package:
+cannot just declare a :ada:`Drivers.M1.Ext` package like this:

 .. code-block:: ada